soniabrami/toddmotto.github.io/_posts/2016-02-05-one-way-data-binding-in-angular-1-5.md

   .controller('ParentController', ParentController);
 {% endhighlight %}

 Go ahead and touch the live demo.
 You'll be able to change the isolate bindings without affecting the `parent` scope.
-However, the `$watch` is setup on the `parent` data source, so when changes occur, it'll propogate down and flow into the Component to update it with new data.
+However, the `$watch` is setup on the `parent` data source, so when changes occur, it'll propagate down and flow into the Component to update it with new data.
 One-way binding: it's as easy as that.

 <iframe width="100%" height="300" src="//jsfiddle.net/toddmotto/wauana12/embedded/result,js,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>